Even though I’m a nurse, coxsackievirus is new to me. But it’s in the same family as one virus I know well.

 HFMD is more risky if the woman acquires the virus near the end of her pregnancy.
 An infection near delivery carries more risk of stillbirth, or HFMD in the newborn.

-There has also been some evidence that the virus is linked to congenital heart defects and other anomalies in babies.
+There has also been that the virus is linked to congenital heart defects and other anomalies in babies.
 But there’s conflicting data on whether or not the virus definitely causes those problems.